Fall in Love with Yours Truly by Abby Jimenez

 Jimenez penned such a realistic portrayal of what it feels like to struggle with social anxiety.
 Even if you don’t personally know anyone with this issue, you will still find yourself relating to Jacob in some way.

 I saw myself in his shoes so many times with the constant rumination of thoughts and watching the same TV shows over and over again for comfort.
-Reading about his struggles made me feel validated and seen, and encouraged me to always remember the invisible battles people face daily.
+Reading about his struggles made me feel validated and seen.

 Brianna